-Our tour tells the Melbourne story from settlement to the modern era by exploring the landmark buildings that reflect different eras on Melbourne’s civic spine from Federation Square north towards the State Library.
-Melbourne’s architecture includes achievements in Design and Innovation, Sustainable (Green) Buildings, Art Deco, the Interwar period, historic buildings and the creative city of designers and artists.
+Our tour tells the Melbourne story from settlement to the modern era by exploring the landmark buildings that reflect different eras on Melbourne’s civic spine north from Federation Square north towards the Bourke Street mall Melbourne’s architecture includes achievements in Design and Innovation, Sustainable (Green) Buildings, Art Deco, the Interwar period, historic buildings and the creative city of designers and artists.
 Fortunately Melbourne has been a planned city since Robert Hoddle laid out the grid or ‘golden mile’ in 1837 which enables us to see a wide variety of buildings by foot.

 Our tour also tells the story of an extraordinary revival.
 Since the 1990s the city centre has expanded in an almost unbelievable way from 400 to 50,000 residents, becoming a visitor mecca and ‘the most liveable city in the world‘.
 How did this happen so fast?
 Was it design or luck?
 What lessons are there for other cities?
 What part did the creative design of new spaces and buildings and the radical transformation of past structures play?
 What would architects change?
 What precious assets are under threat?